 Hidden in a backstreet in Sydney’s Darlinghurst is the Australian Museum of Magical Arts and if you’ve ever wanted to know how to saw a woman in half without embracing your inner Dexter, you’re going to want to add it to your list of things to do in Sydney – sharpish.
 Find out why in our review of the The Australian Museum of Magical Arts tour.

-Why Would You Want to Tour the Australian Museum of Magical Arts?
+What Do You See in the Australian Museum of Magical Arts?

 I can’t tell you that!